codership/documentation/galeracluster/source/galeraparameters.rst

    wsrep_provider_options="gcache.mem_size=0"

-.. warning:: This parameter is for use on systems with spare memory.
+.. note:: **Warning**: This parameter is for use on systems with spare memory.
 You should not use it otherwise, as it may lead to unexpected results.

 +-----------------------+---------+------------+------------+
 | Default Value         | Dynamic | Introduced | Deprecated |